In our practice, we focus on your health and well-being

 • Disbiosis intestinal

-• Helicobacter Pylori and stomach acid imbalance
+• Helicobacter pylori and stomach acid imbalance

 Chronic pain and inflammatory conditions